-Fetal alcohol spectrum disorders (FASDs) is an umbrella term used to describe the range of effects that can occur in an individual whose mother drank alcohol during pregnancy.
-These effects can have lifelong implications including physical, mental, behavior, and or learning disabilities.
+Fetal alcohol spectrum disorders (FASDs) is an umbrella term used to describe the range of effects that can occur in an individual with prenatal alcohol exposure.
+These effects can have lifelong implications including physical, mental, behavior, and/or learning issues.

 The exact number of children who have an FASD is difficult to determine.
-The Centers for Disease Control and Prevention (CDC) estimates between 800 and 8,000 babies in the U.S. could be born each year with full FAS.
+Some experts estimate that approximately 40,000 babies may be born with an FASD in the United States each year.
+Based on studies of the Centers for Disease Control and Prevention and others, it is estimated that in the United States, somewhere between 800 and 8,000 babies could be born each year with fetal alcohol syndrome (FAS).

 Conditions on the FASD Spectrum